Signed in as:

 Oregon City Enterprise, Friday, April 3, 1903

 Woman's Club of the Lewis and Clark Exposition.

-Mrs. George A. Harding, president; Mrs. S. M. McCown, first vice-president; Mrs. M. M. Charman, second vice-president; Mrs. W. S. U'Ren, secretary; Mrs. Ernest Linwood Jones, assistant secretary, Mrs. Frank A. Sleight, treasurer.
+On Wednesday, Mrs. William Galloway organized the first club in this city in aid of the Lewis and Clark Exposition.
+Considerable enthusiasm was manifested, and the following officers were elected: Mrs. George A. Harding, president; Mrs. S. M. McCown, first vice-president; Mrs. M. M. Charman, second vice-president; Mrs. W. S. U'Ren, secretary; Mrs. Ernest Linwood Jones, assistant secretary, Mrs. Frank A. Sleight, treasurer.

 A meeting will be held next Wednesday afternoon at 3:00 o'clock in Willamette Hall to perfect organizations and appoint committees.
 One of the leading women in the work said this afternoon that before long there would be 300 women in Oregon City as members of the club and helping in the work.
 The following women signed the charter list: